kammitama5/kammitama5.github.io/_posts/2017-11-15-Wednesday-November-15th.md

 ## Things to do

 - I have to do an exam today.
-Yeah...C++ lol.
+Yeah...C++ lol (completed.
+I "mash that up" haha).
 - It's been difficult to do my C++ stuff during the day, (lol it's difficult to hide a giant IDE at work) so I may just chip away on my html instead.
 - And, that's it.

+## Randomly

+- This cool person in the Haskell communite showed us the [Survey Report](https://www.haskell.org/communities/11-2017/report.pdf), and I was able to learn about a Haskell internship opportunity at [Los Alamos Laboratory](https://en.wikipedia.org/wiki/Los_Alamos_National_Laboratory), as well as another possible data analysis one.

 ## Katas